zpnester/bs-antd/README.md

 ### ES6

-These bindings work with both ES6 and CommonJS although have been tested primarily with CommonJS
+These bindings should work with both ES6 and CommonJS although have been tested primarily with CommonJS

 ### Next.js